 Each semester, the STEM Conference provides a venue for student researchers to showcase their interests and research projects on topics such as hurricane impact on coral reefs, development of soil microbial communities of soil, art and science, and protein modeling.
 The event draws hundreds of presenters and is a platform for students to connect technical skills of STEM research with the soft skills essential to today’s work place.
 We invite you to join us this semester to (1) network, (2) gain self-confidence, and (3) become an active participant in the scientific process.

-The Office STEM Initiatives invites undergraduates to present posters showcasing research or research ideas at the 2019 Fall STEM Conference, Friday, November 15th 1-4 PM, 5th floor of NSC.
+The Office STEM Initiatives invites undergraduates to present posters showcasing research or research ideas at the 2020 Fall STEM Conference on March 27, 2020.

 This event will be attended by faculty and students who come to learn about your work, provide feedback, and help you develop professionally.
 We welcome poster presentations not only from current research projects but also posters that describe a research project you would like to pursue here at Georgia State.
 Feel free to adapt this PowerPoint poster template we made to make your participation even easier. (see note below for more on formatting your poster).